 Priyanka et al. found that Bacopa significantly increased nerve growth factor and tyrosine hydroxylase in the hippocampus and spleen of rats.
 Three-month-old female Wistar rats were treated with 10 and 40 mg/kg BM and 1 and 2.5 mg/kg l-D for 10 days.
 Bacopa increased nuclear factor-kB expression.
 Bacopa was found to enhance anti-oxidant/detoxification enzyme activity in the spleen, brain, heart, thymus, and mesenteric lymph nodes.
 (2)

-Some of the same authors found Bacopa to interact with CREB and other synaptic plasticity–related pathways, showing Bacopa significantly improved retention performance in a brightness discrimination task.
+Some of the same authors found Bacopa to interact with CREB and another synaptic plasticity-related pathway, showing Bacopa significantly improved retention performance in a brightness discrimination task.
 Further research into intracellular signaling molecules is warranted.
 (2)

 Rohini et al. investigated the anti-oxidant and anti-neoplastic properties of BM (20 mg/kg, subcutaneous) in 3-methylcholanthrene–induced fibrosarcoma rats.
 Glutathione, CAT, SOD, and GPx activity were significantly increased by BM, whereas lipid peroxidation and tumor markers like lactate dehydrogenase, creatine kinase, alanine transaminase, aspartate transaminase, and sialic acid were all significantly reduced.
 (2)